tchawou-daniel/cybersec/README.md

     * You can find the database inside the folder cybersec/database
     * Import the data base (two possibiliies), we can do it through the interface graphically or by the command line
         * Interface graphically :
-            1) Use http://localhost:8081/ so that PHPMyAdmin is displayed
+            1) Use http://localhost:8081/phpmyadmin so that PHPMyAdmin is displayed
             2) - https://help.dreamhost.com/hc/en-us/articles/214395768-phpMyAdmin-How-to-import-or-restore-a-database-or-table
                - https://waytolearnx.com/2020/01/importer-et-exporter-une-base-de-donnees-mysql.html
         * In command line:
              - docker exec -i mysqlsecu mysql -uroot -pjordan96 tasksdb < /chemin/vers/la base de donnée/tasksdb.sql
 - Second step:
-    * Inside folder's project (cybsersec) you have to run in command line : maven package
+    * Inside folder's project (cybersec) you have to run in command line : mvn clean package
-    * Run the command  java -jar secu-0.0.1-SNAPSHOT.jar
+    * Run also the command : java -jar task-manager.jar
-    * Try this url: localhost:8086
+    * Try this url: localhost:8086 in order to see the program

 - Third step: Acces user
     * username: user